Alentejo beaches between Comporta and Cabo Sardao

-Which beaches in Alentejo Portugal are best for you?
-The Alentejo coast south of Lisbon is very varied.
-The Alentejo Praias on the west coast of the Alentejo alternate between miles of sandy beaches.
-To the south of Sines and in the Comporta region there are beaches that don't seem to end.
+Which beaches in Alentejo Portugal are suitable for you?
+The Alentejo beaches south of Lisbon is very varied.
+The Alentejo Praias on the west coast in the Alentejo alternate between miles of sandy beaches.
+South of Sines and in the region of Comporta there are beaches that never seem to end.
 In some regions they are also very wide.
 In between, however, there are always rugged coastal landscapes with cliffs.
-These drop off steeply.
-Either directly into the sea, or to small sandy bays where you can find secluded spots Swimming opportunities find.
-Because many of these sheltered bays can be reached by stairs.
-They remind a little of the Algarve coast.
+These fall off steeply.
+Either directly into the sea, or to small sandy bays where you can secluded Swimming opportunities find.
+Because many of these sheltered bays can be reached via stairs.
+They remind you a little of the Algarve coast.
 Only that they are lonelier than them.
 If you want to go to the beach alone , these tips will help.

 The Alentejo is still a region where tourism is not as significant as in other parts of Portugal.
 Here day by day the fishermen go out to catch fish.
 With their small boats, they do not venture too far from the coast.
 Nevertheless, their work is not safe.
 In some places, they have to overcome the wild surf to get back to their home port.
 At others, their boats are at the mercy of the waves of the Atlantic.
 These take a long way to the west and build up to considerable wave mountains.
 Of the beaches you can often see the Portuguese fishermen working off the coast.